-7.10 During the selection and evaluation stages of a proposed new site for a nuclear installation, if reliable evidence is collected demonstrating the existence of a capable fault with potential for seismogenic (i.e. primary) fault displacement within the site vicinity, or within the site area, this issue should be treated as an exclusionary attribute (see para.
-3.8 of IAEA Safety Standards Series No. SSG-35, Site Survey and Site Selection for Nuclear Installations [9]) and an alternative site should be considered.
+7.11 During the selection and evaluation stages of a proposed new site for a nuclear installation, if reliable evidence is collected demonstrating the existence of a capable fault with potential for seismogenic (i.e. primary) fault displacement within the site vicinity, or within the site area, and its effects cannot be compensated by proven design/engineering protective measures, this issue should be treated as an exclusionary attribute (see para.
+3.8 of IAEA Safety Standards Series No. SSG-35, Site Survey and Site Selection for Nuclear Installations [11]) and an alternative site should be considered.

-7.11 If during the selection and evaluation stages of a proposed new site for a nuclear installation, reliable evidence is collected demonstrating the existence within the site vicinity area of a secondary fault belonging to a seismogenic capable fault located outside the site vicinity, this issue may be treated as a discretionary attribute (see para.
-3.8 of SSG-35 [9]).
-However, if reliable evidence shows that this secondary fault is traced or extended to the site area, this issue should be treated also as an exclusionary attribute and an alternative site should be considered.
+7.12 If during the selection and evaluation stages of a proposed new site for a nuclear installation, reliable evidence is collected demonstrating the existence within the site vicinity of a secondary fault belonging to a seismogenic capable fault located outside the site vicinity, this issue may be treated as a discretionary attribute (see para.
+3.8 of SSG-35 [11]).
+However, if reliable evidence shows that this secondary fault is traced or extended to the site area, and its effects cannot be compensated by proven design/engineering protective measures, this issue should be treated also as an exclusionary attribute and an alternative site should be considered.